kids-first/kf-alignment-workflow/readme.md

    failing or generating erroneous files.
 1. Turning off gVCF creation and metrics collection for a minimal successful run.
 1. Suggested reference inputs (available from the [Broad Resource Bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0)):
+1. For large BAM inputs, users may encounter a scenario where jobs fail during the bamtofastq step.
+The given error will recommend that users try increasing disk space.
+Increasing the disk space will solve the error for all but the largest inputs.
+For those extremely large inputs with many read groups that continue to get this error, it is recommended that users increase the value for `bamtofastq_cpu`.
+Increasing this value will decrease the number of concurrent bamtofastq jobs that run on the same instance.
 ```yaml
 contamination_sites_bed: Homo_sapiens_assembly38.contam.bed
 contamination_sites_mu: Homo_sapiens_assembly38.contam.mu